 As a Director of Ideology Pty Ltd, Professor Dowling plays an active role as a consultant and international speaker on tourism around the world including in Borneo.
-A keynote speaker and panel facilitator at the 2005 Borneo Ecotourism Conference held in Kota Kinabalu; Co-Convenor and keynote speaker of the 4th International Borneo Tourism Conference in Sarawak, in 2007; and keynote speaker at the Developing Sabah's Tourism Products & Brand Seminar in Kota Kinabalu in 2008.
-In recent years Professor Dowling has brought two groups of tourism students from Edith Cowan University to Sukau Rainforest Lodge and several proposals made by the students have been adopted by the Lodge.
+He has been a keynote speaker and panel facilitator at the Borneo Ecotourism Conference held in Kota Kinabalu in 2005; Co-Convenor and keynote speaker of the 4th International Borneo Tourism Conference in Sarawak, in 2007; and keynote speaker at the Developing Sabah’s Tourism Products & Brand Seminar in Kota Kinabalu in 2008.
+Between 2006 – 2018 Professor Dowling brought four groups of tourism students from Edith Cowan University to Sukau Rainforest Lodge where they undertook conservation and community activities.

 Professor Dowling and his wife Wendy have visited the Kinabatangan River Basin and Sukau Rainforest Lodge on many occasions and they are always enthralled by the alluring beauty of this region.

 Professor Dowling was born in Auckland, New Zealand and now lives in Perth, Western Australia.
 He holds degrees in Geology, Geography and Environmental Science as well as diplomas in Educational Administration, Sport & Recreation, and Teaching.
-His passion for ecotourism has kept him in this field for over thirty years and he has worked as a tour guide around the world including Asia, the Pacific and the Antarctic.
+His passion for ecotourism has kept him in this field for over forty years and he has worked as a tour guide around the world including Asia, the Pacific and the Antarctic.
 For his contributions to the environment he has been awarded a New Zealand Conservation Foundation Citation and a Mobil Environmental Award.
-He was also the recipient of the Medal of the Order of Australia in 2011 for service to the hospitality and tourism industry, to education, and to the development of ecotourism.
+He was also the recipient of the Medal of the Order of Australia [OAM] in 2011 for ‘service to the hospitality and tourism industry, education, and the development of ecotourism’.
+In 2019 he was made a Member of the Order of Australia [AM] for his ‘significant service to higher education, tourism and conservation’.
+Also in 2019 he was awarded the Sir David Brand Medal by the Western Australian Tourism Industry which ‘recognises extraordinary personal and professional achievement and contribution by an individual over many years to the Western Australian tourism industry’.

-As recognition for his active involvement and contribution to ecotourism in Sabah and Sukau, Sukau Rainforest Lodge dedicates room No. 13 to Prof. Ross Dowling.
+As recognition for his active involvement and contribution to ecotourism in Sabah and Sukau, Sukau Rainforest Lodge dedicates Villa No. 3 to Prof. Ross Dowling.